Foster care decisions involving babies must take into account infant attachment to parents, caregivers

 - Providing babies with familiar objects from their homes – such as a blanket, sheet or teddy bear – to ease the transition by providing a sense of security.

 - Providing services by infant mental health specialists as needed.

 - Maintaining connections between foster parents, adoptive parents and the baby if the baby is adopted after developing an attachment to foster parents.

-Representatives from DHS, MI-AIMH, the Michigan Department of Community Health and State Court Administrative Office developed the policy and recommendations.
+Representatives from MDHHS, MI-AIMH, the Michigan Department of Community Health and State Court Administrative Office developed the policy and recommendations.